autonome/metafluff/index.md

 ## current

-[WebTransitions](https://webtransitions.org): Supporting transitional change on the web platform and in browsers with funding, coordination and development.
+[WebTransitions](https://webtransitions.org): Accelerating transitional change on the web platform and in browsers with funding, coordination and development.

-Donations + DeFi: Turn single donations into long term financial stabilty for non-profits via staking yield.

 [Peek](https://github.com/autonome/peek): Explorations in browser infrastructure, experimental web user agents, local-first data and applications.

-[Filecoin Foundation](https://fil.org): Advisor for IPFS, digital archiving, space, devrel and more.
+[Filecoin Foundation](https://fil.org): Advising on IPFS, digital archiving, space, devrel and more.

-fLSD: Filecoin liquid staking derivative multi-token.

 ## past